mcsimw/genesis-nix/README.md

 - **Networking:**

-  - Uses `systemd-networkd` for predictable networking behavior.
+  - Uses `systemd-networkd` by default because it is better.
-  - Ensures DHCP is enabled by default.
+  - Enables  DHCP is enabled by default.
   - Generates a stable `hostId` based on the hostname for ZFS consistency.

 - **Hardware & Services:**